hisekr/Kuvaka-assessment/README.md

 - Supports optimistic UI updates and state persistence

 ### 🤖 Conversational Interface
-- Chat with an AI assistant (mocked or API-connected)
+- Chat with an AI assistant (mocked)
 - Send messages with text or image support
 - Loading indicators and typing feedback